seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 And rank me with the barbarous multitudes.
 Why, then to thee, thou silver treasure-house;
 Tell me once more what title thou dost bear:
-‘Who chooseth me shall get as much as he deserves:’
+'Who chooseth me shall get as much as he deserves:'
 And well said too; for who shall go about
 To cozen fortune and be honourable
 Without the stamp of merit?
 Let none presume